hamada-g/blue-lab/docs/os-installation-notes.md

 - Because the internal NAT design does not provide DHCP automatically, the installer could not auto-configure networking.
 - The OOBE network requirement was bypassed using `OOBE\BYPASSNRO` so setup could continue using limited configuration.
 - Static IP configuration was applied manually after reaching the Windows desktop.
+- Because the endpoint is running Windows 11 Home, Group Policy Editor was not available by default during later telemetry-baseline work.

 ### Post-Install Verification
 - Reached the Windows desktop successfully